Rushan221/laravel-task/README.md

 # Laravel Task App

 This is a test assessment application.
 This application is built on Laravel framework.
-It utilizes different JS  libraries and packages such as jQuery, Ajax, Sweetalert2 and daterange picker.
+It utilizes different JS  libraries and packages such as jQuery, Ajax, Sweetalert2 and select2.

 ## Prerequisites
 For running the application, please make sure your system has PHP, a version control system(e.g. git) and composer installed.